wthit56/Replacer/README.md

 The _find_ and _replace_ used for this function are also stored as `fix_quotes.find` and `fix_quotes.replace` to use as you wish.

-	NOTE: As it just does a plain old input.replace(find, replace) under the hood, you can pass in strings if you prefer to to things that way.
+> As it just does a plain old `input.replace(find, replace)` under the hood, you can pass in
+> strings if you prefer to to things that way.

 Okay, so it gives you a little function to call instead of `string.replace(find, replace)`.
 Useful, but not _that_ useful.
 Time to bring out the big guns&hellip;